 The Committee for Clinical Research, lead by Dr. André Strydom (University College London), will be focusing our efforts on enabling opportunities for collaboration in large scale cohort studies of health issues in Down syndrome as well as clinical trials of treatment options.
 We plan to achieve this by considering the possibility of creating a research registry, developing a data sharing platform, and agreeing a minimum dataset for future studies.
 We are particularly keen on improving standardisation of cognitive tests and protocols, and plan to produce relevant research guidelines.
 This work will hopefully be of equal benefit to research participants with Down syndrome and the research community.
+This committee is organised in two sub committees:

 Cognitive test batteries - downloads